 - Recognize and thank your referral sources.
 This could be with a simple phone call, email, or-even better-a handwritten note.
 The important thing is to express your appreciation.
 You'll also encourage additional referrals this way.

-- If you have clients who don't refer, create another way for them to recommend your services (e.g., case study, testimonial).
+- If you have clients who don't refer, create another way for them to recommend you (e.g., case study, testimonial).
 I once worked for a large organization that prohibited written testimonials and discouraged referrals; however, I was able to provide recommendations by phone for vendors with which I worked.
 Two vendors I worked with took advantage of this opportunity and closed several deals by having select high-value prospects speak with me.

 - Include a "Referrals Appreciated" blurb in your print or email newsletter.
 Be sure to describe what an ideal referral looks like for you.